vrushibh/Music-Player/README.md

-🎵 Music-Player Android App 🎵
+🎵 Play Beat - Music-Player Android App 🎵

 Welcome to the Music-Player Android App!
 This app is designed to provide you with an enjoyable music listening experience.
 Below, you'll find the main features and instructions on how to get started.

 📲 Features